Yizack/nuxt-mailchannels/README.md

 You can add the MailChannels **API key** and **DKIM** settings to the `runtimeConfig` property in `nuxt.config.ts` file.

-If you want to use a default global sender email and name for all your email transactions, you can set it in the `mailchannels` app options property in your `nuxt.config.ts` file.
+If you want to use default global settings for all your email transactions, you can set it in the `mailchannels` app options property in your `nuxt.config.ts` file.

 ```ts
 export default defineNuxtConfig({